angusjtait/gfh-summary/index.md

 Use  `git log` to have a look at all the commits, in reverse chronological order.

-You can simplify the output of the log by typing `git log --pretty=oneline` or `git log oneline`
+You can simplify the output of the log by typing `git log --pretty=oneline` or `git log --oneline`

 You can also look at the history of a particular files by typing `git log fileName`

 #### Rolling back to previous versions

 `git checkout ID` - Checkout a particular commit by ID.
-This can also be done by tag.
+This can also be done by tags.

 So, checking out a commit will give you that specific commit.
 It is not a branch.
 It is basically used to check how the app was running at that particular time.
 Returning from the detached head state is easy - just checkout a branch again.

-## Chapter 6: Additional notes
+## Additional notes

 Additional Git commands that are not covered in the book but may be helpful for beginners.